-This section concludes the Safe Handling, Storage, and Disposal of Hydrofluoric Acid Policy Guide.
-You should follow all of the Hydrofluoric Acid policies and procedures to work at the highest level of safety.
+This concludes the Safe Handling, Storage, and Disposal of Hydrofluoric Acid Policy Guide.
+You should follow all of the Hydrofluoric Acid policies and procedures in order to work at the highest level of safety.

-If you have any questions or concerns regarding the handling, storing, or disposing of Hydrofluoric Acid, call UAB's Department of Environmental Health and Safety (EHS) at (205) 934-2487.
+If you have any questions or concerns regarding the handling, storing, or disposing of Hydrofluoric Acid please call UAB Occupational Health and Safety (OH&S) at (205) 934-2487.